-There is a small charge of 5 cents per black and white copy for anything students print in the LRC.
-There is a charge of 50 cents per page for color copies and 25 cents for faxing.
-Copier is 10 cents.
-Students are responsible for the cost of replacement of material if it is lost or damaged.
+There is a charge of 50 cents per page for color copies.
+Students are responsible for the cost of replacement of material if it is lost, damaged, or not returned at the end of each semester.

 Academic Honesty

 Students at Pratt Community College are expected to demonstrate honesty and integrity as they work to complete their academic requirements.
 Students must refrain from cheating, plagiarizing, misrepresentation, or other acts of academic dishonesty.